Virtualization-projects/rancher-labs-wiki/Developing-Docker-Machine.md

+# About docker machine

+### what do we use it for?

+We use docker machine for provisioning nodes for RKE clusters.

+### why not contribute to upstream docker machine?

+the original docker machine is not maintained, and any PRs for it will likely not be accepted

 # Running docker machine on rancher locally

 When running rancher locally from an IDE, rancher will use whichever docker-machine binary is available to it.